-Diagnostic codes (DTC) are numerical indications relating to a malfunction in transmission operation.
-These codes are logged in a list in the TCM memory with the most severe or most recent code listed first.
-A maximum of five codes (numbered d1 to d5) may be listed in memory at one time.
-As codes are added, the oldest inactive code is dropped from the list.
-If all codes are active, the code with the lowest priority that is not included on the severity list is dropped from the list.
+DTCs are logged in the Transmission Control Module (TCM) memory by severity and by their active/inactive status with the most severe and active codes listed first.
+A maximum of five DTCs (numbered d1- d5) from most recent to oldest may be read from the shift selector.
+As DTCs are added, the oldest inactive DTC (historic) is dropped from the list.
+If all DTCs are active, the DTC with the lowest priority is dropped from the list.